Kludex/mangum/README.md

 ### Azure Functions

-Similarly as above, wrap the application using the `AzureFunctionAdapter`:
+Similarly as above, wrap the application with the `AzureFunctionAdapter`:

 ```python
 from mangum.platforms.azure.adapter import AzureFunctionAdapter
 from yourapp.app import app

 handler = AzureFunctionAdapter(app)
 ```